wiskky/Dream-Vacation-App/README.md

 **NOTE** For backend ollow the same step aove to run docker build command and push.

-# Using docker compose to dockerize your application
+# Using docker compose to containerize your application
 ![](Image/tree.JPG)

 To run your docker compose, use the below command